markd48/markd48/README.md

-# :wave: Hey, I'm Matt!
+# :wave: Hey, I'm Mark Dolan!

-I'm a software engineer focusing on the modern web & full-stack JavaScript || RoR.
-I love open source - follow or :heart: [sponsor me or donate](https://github.com/mattspaul120)!\
+I'm a software engineer focusing on the modern web & full-stack JS || RoR.
+I love open source - follow or :heart:

 Sr Engineer on Upwork.com.
-Computer Science degree from Rowan University.
+Computer Science degree from Dublin City University.

 Have a project?
 I'd love to work with you!
 Freelance or contract, remote & off-hours, < 30-40 hours/week.